-Spend your summer tackling challenging, mature repertoire under the direction of world-renowned conductors.
-During your time here, you will grow as a musician and artist, and experience the joy of playing with a with a group of outstanding fellow musicians from all over the world.
+Spend your summer focusing on challenging and sophisticated repertoire under the direction of world-renowned conductors.
+During your time here, you will grow as a musician and artist, and experience the joy of playing with a group of outstanding fellow musicians from all over the world.

-Students in the six-week orchestra and wind symphony program perform with one of three large ensembles:
+Students in the six-week orchestra and wind symphony program perform with one of four large ensembles:

 With new repertoire each week, three hours of rehearsal each day, and six performances throughout the summer, you will experience what it's like to be a part of a professional ensemble.

 Your two hours a day of chamber music include small ensemble rehearsal and coaching, student performances, special topics, master classes and faculty performances.
 View music faculty by instrument.

 You will also have weekly private lessons with one of our outstanding faculty members, many of whom hold advanced degrees in music, teach at the college level, and/or perform in professional symphony orchestras.